MohammedGousemohiyuddinYekkaluru/Quiz-App/README.md

 - Modify questions by editing the JavaScript file.
 - Customize the look and feel with your own CSS styles.

-## 📄 License

-This project currently does **not** specify a license.
-Please add a license if you intend to share or distribute it.

 ## 🙏 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/MohammedGousemohiyuddinYekkaluru/Quiz-App/issues).